apradhn/simple-todo-list-with-ajax-web-0615-public/README.md

   </div>
 <% end %>
 ```
 So, what does `remote: true` do for you?
-In short, it adds a `data-remote="true"` attribute to the generated html form, and submits the form via Ajax automagically.
+In short, it adds a `data-remote="true"` attribute to the generated html form as seen [here](http://guides.rubyonrails.org/working_with_javascript_in_rails.html#form-for), and submits the form via Ajax automagically.
 As with everything in Rails, there's metaprogramming going on under the hood.
-In this case, the JavaScript code that we wrote to hijack the click event and make the appropriate Ajax request is all generated for you behind the scenes.
+In this case, the JavaScript code that we wrote to hijack the submit event and make the appropriate Ajax request is all generated for you behind the scenes.
 If you're feeling extra curious, check out the [Rails.js source code](https://github.com/rails/jquery-ujs/blob/148571ded762f22ccca84db38d4b4d56853ab395/src/rails.js).

 Here's a small snippet from the source code linked to above.
 Not so surprisingly, it looks a lot like the code we wrote (especially lines 2-4!):